HX postcode area

 The HX postcode area, also known as the Halifax postcode area, is a group of seven postcode districts in England, within four post towns.
 These cover most of the Metropolitan Borough of Calderdale in western West Yorkshire, including Halifax, Elland, Sowerby Bridge and Hebden Bridge.

+Mail for the HX postcode area is processed at Leeds Mail Centre, along with mail for the BD, HD, HG, LS, WF and YO postcode areas.

 Coverage

 The approximate coverage of the postcode districts: